 The number of worker processes for both uWSGI and Celery is determined automatically based on number of CPUs.
 This works well for most cloud virtual machines as these typically have few CPUs and good amount of memory.

 In case you have a lot of CPU cores and hit out of memory issues, try reducing number of workers:

 '''

 environment:

-UWSGI_WORKERS: 4

-CELERY_MAIN_OPTIONS: --concurrency 2
+WEBLATE_WORKERS: 2

-CELERY_NOTIFY_OPTIONS: --concurrency 1

-CELERY_TRANSLATE_OPTIONS: --concurrency 1

 '''